Austin College Bulletin 2022-2023

 The Service Station is a student-run office that promotes the involvement of all Austin College students in volunteer and community service efforts.
 The program is administered by a student board that works to identify and promote service opportunities and to match interested students and student organizations with individuals and groups who need assistance.
 For further information, contact the Service Station on the first floor of Wright Campus Center.

 The college publishes a magazine, and students produce an online campus newspaper, a literary magazine, and a student research journal.
 These publications offer opportunities for creative expression and contribute to the cultural awareness of the college community.

 Student publications at Austin College are governed by policies set by the Student Publications Committee of the college.
 The Austin College Observer, the campus online newspaper, is directly responsible to this committee.
 Suspension, the literary magazine, and Acumen, the student research journal, come under these same policies, but are under the direction of the English Department with a member of that department serving as their advisor.

-While these publications are funded primarily by student activity fees and the sale of advertising, each publication still is considered a work of the college and the parameters of editorial policy are decided by the Student Publications Committee, with responsibility delegated to the editor and advisor of each publication to operate within the parameters.
+While these publications are funded primarily by student activity fees and the sale of advertising, each publication still is considered a work of the college, and the parameters of the editorial policy are decided by the Student Publications Committee, with responsibility delegated to the editor and advisor of each publication to operate within the parameters.
 The president of the college, as publisher, has ultimate authority over the publications and their contents.
 However, unless extreme circumstances warrant intervention, the Student Publications Committee, the editors, and advisors retain such rights as described above.